 • Transport: RATP usually puts on a special night pass, around €4 to €5, valid from 5 pm until the following morning, with several metro and RER lines running through the night.
 Lines 1, 2, 5, 6, 9 and 14 are generally part of the overnight service — worth checking on iledefrance-mobilites.fr as 21 June approaches.

-• Traffic: drivers are generally advised not to circulate in Paris from 6 pm on the evening of Fête de la Musique.
+• Traffic: drivers are advised not to circulate in Paris from 6 pm on the evening of Fête de la Musique.
 Plan to move around on foot or by public transport.

 • Weather: 21 June is usually mild in Paris, but a light jacket is still a good idea for late open-air sets.